 Be sure to thank everyone afterwards for their company and their support, and tell them that you would enjoy having them along again.
 Make sure everyone is provided with a copy of your hand-out and provides you with mailing list information.
 You should, through your sponsor, be able to provide everyone with "T"-shirts at no cost and sweatshirts (which you should, if you are able, take the time to hand colour and personalise) at a very modest cost.
 Building enthusiasm builds membership.

 It has, since I began writing this book, been my ultimate hope that others, living, perhaps, beyond the tread of my bare feet, but sharing, nonetheless, my love of barefoot hiking, might join with me in setting up a support network, which, though far flung at first, might become more dense with time.
 Those few who find themselves blest with the time and ability to found fully functioning chapters will be a blessing to all of us, but I would not want any to suppose that they could not be very welcome contributors to such a network just because their circumstances constrained them from making such ambitious commitments.
 I would like to make known, therefore, that I offer my advice, my support, my friendship, and whatever reasonable assistance may be within my power to any and all barefoot hikers who might wish to contact me, whether it be for help in setting up chapters or simply to let me know that they are out there.

 The years since this book was writen have seen the formation of a still growing number local Barefoot Hikers groups throughout the U.S. and Canada.
-Most of these groups, through their leaders, are closely associated with the Dirty Sole Society, an Internet based association of avid barefooters from around the world.
-For information on how you can join the Dirty Sole Society, you are invited here to link to its home page, and thence on to several other informative pages, including an up-to-date list of Barefoot Hikers local groups.
+Most of these groups, through their leaders, are closely associated with the Society for Barefoot Living, an Internet based association of avid barefooters from around the world.
+For information on how you can join the Society for Barefoot Living, you are invited here to link to its home page, and thence on to several other informative pages, including an up-to-date list of Barefoot Hikers local groups.

 -- R.K.F. -- 8 August, 1996